 Why you must take a Cape Verde travel insurance

 The Ultimate Travel Guide to Cape Verde

 Casas do Sol

 Stay in the volcano crater

-1. Hike Pico do Fogo Volcano
+1. Hike the Pico do Fogo Volcano

-He lives in the volcanic village of Cha das Caldeiras and knows the volcano like his pocket.
+He lives in the volcanic village of Cha das Caldeiras and knows the volcano-like his pocket.
 His knowledge about Fogo’s endemic plants and his kindness do the rest.
-(Btw he offers guest rooms as well! - Book your stay here)
+He offers guest rooms as well. – Book here your stay

 2. Wine Tasting in Chã das Caldeiras

 The village of Chã das Caldeiras (Plain of the Caldeiras) is truly unique in the world!
 With a community of only 700 inhabitants, the village is located in the black crater of the volcano Pico do Fogo.
 It is the highest village of Cape Verde and it’s the only area in Cape Verde that produces a large quantity of qualitative wine.

 The village has been totally destroyed during the last volcanic eruption in 2014.
 However, the locals have a very strong connection to this very unique place.
 They came back and re-built the village from scratch.
 Alcindo told me that some people re-built their homes on the lava covering their former homes!